Australian Terrier vs Australian Shepherd: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Australian Terrier and Australian Shepherd.
 Australian Terrier has low grooming needs, while Australian Shepherd requires high (double coat) maintenance.
 Professional grooming costs reflect these differences: Australian Terrier owners typically spend $0-$200 annually on grooming, compared to $400-$800 for Australian Shepherd.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Brushing, bathing, nail care, and dental hygiene at home handle most of the grooming work.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners